DomBishop/I-N-Term3/WEB14205-Domonic-Bishop.md

 The game idea we had for Phaser is a game where a boss chases his creative employe (hipster) when it's past a deadline.
 The player needs to control the creative and collect lightbulbs which represent creative ideas and build up as big a score as he can.
 When the player is caught by the boss it's game over, when that happens, hit command+R to restart the game.

 This is the initial code used for the Phaser production, it's from Phaser 2 and it was used due to a lack of technical documentation that we used 2 instead of Phaser 3.
-The initial code had the boss chasing the advertising creative at a steady pace and jumping concistantly in terms of time and hight.
+The initial code had the boss chasing the advertising creative at a steady pace and jumping consistently in terms of time and height.
 The code was used as a platform for me to learn Phaser while still learning to produce a final game:

 ~~~~
 <!doctype html>